 Banks Talks to Law Students about Current Issues in Racial Profiling

-Richard Banks, a law professor at Stanford, spoke to Law School students on September 21 about the problems that arise from the blurred boundary between discriminatory racial profiling and the more acceptable suspect description reliance in the post 9/11 world.
-Banks’s talk was sponsored by the Center for the Study of Race and Law.
+Richard Banks, a law professor at Stanford, spoke to Law School students Sept.
+21 about the problems that arise from the blurred boundary between discriminatory racial profiling and the more acceptable suspect description reliance in the post Sept.
+11 world.
+Banks' talk was sponsored by the Center for the Study of Race and Law.

-According to Banks, racial profiling was first recognized as a problem domestically in the mid-1990s.
+According to Banks, racial profiling was first recognized as a problem domestically in the mid 1990s.
 In terms of the type of people being checked for drugs at motorist stops, there appeared to be “wildly disproportionate stopping of African-Americans,” Banks said.
-The movement to end racial profiling rose “in response to this abusive practice.”
+The movement to end racial profiling rose “in response to this abusive practice,” he explained.

 Banks gave an example of the negative consequences of racial profiling.
 In New Jersey, police officers, who were looking to catch criminals with drugs, stopped a van of African-American college students.
 The students were not in possession of any drugs, but the police shot at them anyway.
-In response to this sort of event, activists and scholars began criticizing police officers for stopping people based on “stereotypes officers had about who is more likely to be a drug courier,” Banks said.
+In response to this sort of event, activists and scholars began criticizing police officers for stopping people “because of stereotypes officers had about who is more likely to be a drug courier,” Banks said.

 The movement against racial profiling was very successful, supported by the public, scholars, politicians, and law enforcement officials.
-Between 1996 and 2000, jurisdictions began requiring data collection and banning racial profiling altogether.
+Between 1996 and 2000 jurisdictions began requiring data collection and banning racial profiling altogether, Banks said.
 Both Democrats and Republicans in the 1996 presidential campaign agreed that racial profiling was a bad thing, which caused Banks to become suspicious.
 “Whenever you see Democrats and Republicans agreeing too quickly about something, there’s something else going on,” Banks joked.

-After 9/11, the racial profiling debate arose once again, this time in the context of anti-terrorism efforts.
-People debated whether stopping a disproportionate number of Arabs and Muslims in airports was racial profiling, but in Banks’s opinion, this debate was beside the point.
+After Sept.
+11, the racial profiling debate arose once again, this time in the context of anti-terrorism efforts, Banks said.
+People debated whether stopping a disproportionate number of Arabs and Muslims in airports was racial profiling, but in Banks’ opinion, this debate was beside the point.
 Banks concluded that prohibition of racial profiling would do very little to end disproportionate questioning of certain groups of people.